Noveum/api-market-mcp-server/README.md

 ## Example and Usage
 ### Example 1
-We can use the agent to find route between any two points
+We can use the agent to find a route between any two points

 ![Example 1](./images/example1.png "Example 1")